fuzhufozhu/ali_lot/intl.en-US/Developer Guide (Cloud)/API reference/Communications/PubBroadcast.md

 # PubBroadcast {#reference_i4y_bkd_xdb .reference}

-You can call this operation to broadcast messages to all topics of a specified product.
+You can call this operation to broadcast messages to all the devices that has subscribed to the specified topic.

 ## Request parameters {#section_idz_y2b_ydb .section}